software-mansion-labs/poke-workshops/WORKSHOPS.md

 import * as React from "react";
 import Pokemon from "./screens/Pokemon";
 import PokemonDetails from "./screens/PokemonDetails";
+import { createAppContainer } from "react-navigation";
-import { createAppContainer, createStackNavigator } from "react-navigation";
+import { createStackNavigator } from "react-navigation-stack";

 const FavPokemonStack = createStackNavigator({
   FavPokemon: {